gpittarelli/clj-ssq/README.md

  :name "Our tf2 server title",
  :bots 0,
  :port 27015,
- :keywords "HLstatsX:CE,_registered,alltalk,backpack.tf,cp,replays",
+ :keywords {:HLstatsX:CE :_registered :replays :alltalk}
  :id 440,
- :environment 108,
+ :environment :linux,
- :server-type 100,
+ :server-type :dedicated,
  :steamid 81234567898765432N,
  :version "2892667",
  :map "cp_dustbowl",
- :visibility 0,
  :edf #{:steamid? :port? :keywords? :gameid?}
  ;; see the valve wiki; some values will only appear if their flag is ;; present in the edf field.